SecretBin-io/secretbin/README.md

 SecretBin was inspired by [PrivateBin](https://privatebin.info), which is developed by [El RIDO](https://github.com/PrivateBin/PrivateBin/graphs/contributors) among others and released under the [Zlib License](https://github.com/PrivateBin/PrivateBin/blob/master/LICENSE.md).

-SecretBin has been completely redeveloped and combines the basic functionality of PrivateBin with useful extensions.

 ## How Does It Work?

 When you open SecretBin you are presented with form that allows you to submit a new secret.
 Any text and or file can make up a secret.
 Just add the text and or files and change the security options if you like.